Marscolono/Adapt-Kcr/Readme.md

 # Adapt-Kcr

-Title:
+Cite:

-Adapt-Kcr: A novel deep learning framework for accurate prediction of lysine crotonylation sites based on learning embedding features and attention architecture
+Zutan Li+, Jingya Fang+, Shining Wang, Liangyun Zhang*, Yuanyuan Chen*, Cong Pian*.
+Adapt-Kcr: A novel deep learning framework for accurate prediction of lysine crotonylation sites based on learning embedding features and attention architecture.
+Briefings in Bioinformatic, 2022, bbac037.

 Protein lysine crotonylation (Kcr) is an important type of posttranslational modification that is associated with a wide range of biological processes.
 The identification of Kcr sites is critical to better understanding their functional mechanisms.
 However, the existing experimental techniques for detecting Kcr sites are cost-ineffective, to a great need for new computational methods to address this problem.
 We here describe Adapt-Kcr, an advanced deep learning model that utilizes adaptive embedding and is based on a convolutional neural network (CNN) together with a bi-directional long short-term memory network (BLSTM) and attention architecture.